Meet Dr. Holly Happe

 The four years of medical education for D.O.s largely matches M.D. programs, but also includes 200 hours in osteopathic manipulative medicine, hands-on techniques designed mainly to treat pain.
 These doctors participate in many of the same residency programs as M.D.s and can specialize in anything from pediatrics to psychiatry to surgery.
 One of four U.S. medical students now attends an osteopathic medical school.

-Holly Happe, MD, is an Allergan Master Injector
+Holly Happe, D.O., is an Allergan Master Injector

 *Actual patient.
 Results may vary.